 Though born during slavery this family would live long enough to enjoy freedom after slavery was abolished.

-The Hatters returned to Charles Town and although it took some time they did, in fact, return to Canada and enjoyed a free and fulfilling life.
+The Hatters returned to Charles Town, and although it took some time, they did return to Canada and enjoyed a free and fulfilling life.
 Franklin lived until 85.

-The Hatter brothers are buried side by side just up the road from the Church they built in South Buxton.
+The Hatter brothers are buried beside each other, just up the road from the Church they built in South Buxton.

 - Genealogical Research Library, Ontario, Canada.
 Canadian Genealogy Index, 1600s-1900s[database on-line].
 Provo, UT, USA: Ancestry.com Operations Inc, 2005.

 - [Kent County Marriage Register, R.G.8, (1858-1869) Series I-6-B, Provincial Archives of Ontario, Toronto.]